bsc-s2/pykit/daemonize/README.md

 **arguments**:
 -   `callable`:
-    a callable object such as a `function` or `lambda` to run after daemon process is created.
+    a callable object such as a `function` or `lambda` to run after the daemon process is created.

 -   `pid_path`: